novuhq/novu/docs/docs/cookbook/introduction.md

 ## Delete a Message From a Feed

-A message is content sent to a single subscriber over a single channel.
-Some messages are simple like SMS, while others have more features and capabilities, such as Email, Chat, In-App.
+A message is a content sent to a single subscriber over a single channel.
+Some messages are simple, like SMS, while others have more features and capabilities, such as Email, Chat, In-App.

-A single message can be deleted from a Feed.
+You can delete a single message can be deleted from a Feed.
 The code sample below shows how to do it:

 <Tabs groupId="language" queryString>
   <TabItem value="js" label="Node.js">